-Geneva, home to international organizations and private banks, is also Switzerland’s second largest wine producer.
+Geneva, home to international organizations and private banks, is also second largest Swiss wine producer.
 The world does not end at its city boundaries.
-Although rural Geneva is largely unknown, but it is here that some of the best Swiss wine regions are and best Swiss wines are grown and the charming river scenery stands out.
-Vineyards cover the rolling hills on both the left and right banks of the Rhone river just a few kilometers outside the center.
-Discover charming villages on foot, dine in superb restaurants and become acquainted with dishes typical for Geneva.
+Although rural Geneva is largely unknown, it is here where some of the best Swiss wine regions are!
+Geneva Vineyards cover the rolling hills on both the left and right banks of the Rhone river just a few kilometers outside the center.
+We recommend to discover charming villages on foot or cycling, to dine in superb restaurants and become acquainted with typical Geneva dishes.
 Exceptionally gifted cooks and innovative winegrowers uphold Geneva’s reputation as the culinary capital of Switzerland.
-Here in different times of the year, the vineyards organise “Les Caves Ouvertes” open day where you can hop freely between the wine caves to taste their wines and buy a bottle or even a carton☺️
+Here in different times of the year, the Geneva vineyards owners organise “Les Caves Ouvertes”.
+It is an open day where you can hop freely between the wine caves to taste their wines and buy a bottle or even a carton☺️

-Also known as Switzerland’s little Italy, Ticino is renowned for its fine Merlots.
-Climatic conditions provide the ideal balance of sun and rain to make its key town Mendrisiotto, located between the southernmost point of Switzerland and Lake Lugano, an ideal wine region.
-The Ticino wine growers still use the traditional pergola method is still used for growing the vines and winemakers offer wine lovers the opportunity to participate in the harvest for a day.
-The wine route takes you through hilly landscapes where vineyards dominate the scenery, and picturesque villages nestle in the hillsides of Mendrisiotto.
-The small town centers have maintained their artistic heritage and you can enjoy the Swiss wine regions culture through their wines!
+Also known as Switzerland’s little Italy, Ticino is renowned for its fine Ticino wines, especially Merlots.
+Climatic conditions provide the ideal balance of sun and rain to make its key town Mendrisiotto an ideal wine region.
+The Ticino wine growers still use the traditional pergola method for growing the vines.
+Quite often the winemakers offer wine lovers the opportunity to participate in the harvest for a day.
+The wine route takes you through hilly landscapes where vineyards dominate the scenery and picturesque villages nestle in the hillsides of Mendrisiotto.
+The small town centers have maintained their artistic heritage.
+And you can enjoy the Swiss wine regions culture through their wines!